LISTEN TO AUDIO OF THIS CONTENT

 - Hydrochloride is commonly found in medications to expedite absorption of the medication in the gastrointestinal tract.

-- Tramadol (brand name Ultram) is an opioid analgesic drug prescribed by physicians to relieve acute or chronic pain.
+- Tramadol (brand name Ultram) is an opioid drug prescribed by physicians to relieve acute or chronic pain.

 - They are available in 50mg dosages only.